anniehoogendoorn/HairSalon/README.md

 ## Description

-Allows a hair salon to add and save stylist names and the clients linked to each stylist.
+An app for a hair salon.
+Allows the owner to add a list of their stylists, and for each stylist, add clients who see that stylist.
 Names can also be updated or deleted.

 ##Setup